David L O Smith - Home

 Workshop Machine Tools

-I enjoy improving new, and refurbishing old, workshop machine tools and making jigs and fixtures.
-However, nearly all this model engineering effort is towards the end of building 7mm scale (O Gauge) railway engineering models.
+I greatly enjoy improving new, and refurbishing old, workshop machine tools and making jigs and fixtures.
+However, nearly all this model engineering effort is towards the end of building 7mm scale (O Gauge) railway engineering models but I have also made model parts for others.

 Power Hacksaw